Black British Book Festival

 The Black British Book Festival (BBBF) was launched in 2021 with a mission "to create a space where Black British authors were celebrated, not sidelined".
 Held annually, the one-day BBBF has been described as Europe's largest Black literature event.
 The festival's founder is Selina Brown, a British author of Jamaican heritage.
+Since its launch the festival has reached over 100,000 people and expanded into a national movement spanning London, Manchester and Birmingham.

 History

 Founder and CEO Selina Brown was inspired to start the Black British Book Festival (BBBF) after she successfully self-published her first two books – Before Breath (2015) and Nena: The Green Juice (2020) – following disappointing experiences when she had tried to interest existing publishers.
 The BBBF was created to celebrate emerging Black British authors across all genres.

-First held in October 2021 in Birmingham, north England, the BBBF drew 800 attendees in its inaugural year, attracting twice that number in the next year.
-Notable speakers included David Olusoga, Lenny Henry, Jasmine Richards, T. L. Huchu, with headline sponsorship from Pan Macmillan, Penguin Random House and BookTrust.
+Prior to founding the festival, Brown had worked at the BBC, MTV and Freud Communications, with experience spanning New York, Kenya and Gambia.
+She became Youth MP for Nottingham at the age of 16 and obtained two degrees and a Masters by the age of 21.

-In 2023, the BBBF moved to London, where it took place at the Southbank Centre, featuring appearances by Joseph Coelho, Gary Younge and Dawn Butler.
-In 2024, the festival was held at the Barbican Centre, with high-profile speakers and panellists including Diane Abbott and Charlene White.
+First held in October 2021 in Birmingham, the BBBF drew 800 attendees in its inaugural year, attracting twice that number in the next year.
+Notable speakers included David Olusoga, Lenny Henry, Jasmine Richards and T. L. Huchu, with headline sponsorship from Pan Macmillan, Penguin Random House and BookTrust.

-In 2025, the festival was again held at the Barbican Centre, where the headline speakers included Denise Lewis, Lenny Henry, June Sarpong, and Jordan Stephens.
-A new community-led publishing model was announced between the festival and four-year-long sponsors Pan Macmillan.
+In 2023, the BBBF moved to London for a two-day event at the Southbank Centre, opening with Leigh-Anne Pinnock launching her memoir Believe.
+Further speakers included Clive Myrie, Oti Mabuse, Fats Timbo, Gary Younge, Candice Braithwaite, Dawn Butler and Joseph Coelho.
+Headline sponsors that year included Pan Macmillan, Audible, Hachette, Simon & Schuster and Penguin.
+Brown also curated a Black literature event with the artist George the Poet at the Glastonbury Festival that year.